-The sign states “hassle-free,” so anticipate your shopping experience here to be more laid-back than other bazaars in Egypt.
-Expect reasonable prices (all are marked) along with amiable sellers Osama and Hamada at this go-to gift store in front of Luxor Temple.
+The sign states “hassle-free,” so anticipate your shopping experience here to be more laid-back than in other bazaars in Egypt.
+Expect reasonable prices (all are marked) and amiable sellers Osama and Hamada at this go-to gift store in front of Luxor Temple.

 Caravanserai, Madinat Habou Rd